edipetres/Blockchain/Readme.md

 You will need `node.js` and `npm` installed.

-At the root of the project, perform steps 3 and 4 from the guide above.
+At the root of the project, perform step 4 from the guide above.

 ## The nodes

 Thanks to the automatic peer discovery we have implemented with the help of npm libraries, peers will find each other automatically	when a new node starts up on the network.
 They all keep track of each other and communicate via a TCP connection.

-The following commands can be executed on the nodes:
+The following commands can be executed on the nodes.
+Type it in the console of the node.

 ### Broadcast a message to all connected peers

-In order to verify that the peers have successfully connected broadcast a message by typing some text in the console and pressing enter.
+In order to verify that the peers have successfully connected you can broadcast a message by typing some text in the console of the node and press enter.
 This will be sent to all the connected peers and printed out on standard output.

 ### See your version of the blockchain

+Command: `blockchain`

 Type `blockchain`  inside your node to see your current version of the blockchain.
 In the beginning you will only see the genesis block:

 ```
 [ Block {
     index: 0,